ritamraha/Teal/README.md

 - `Total Time`: Total Running time of the run
 - `Timeout`: The timeout chosen for the run

 Note that, from a chosen ground-truth formula, the samples are generated synthetically using a random generation method.
 As a result, it is possible that the output formula is simpler (i.e., smaller in size) than the ground-truth formula.
-However, the output formula should never be more complex (i.e., larger in size) than the ground-truth formula due to the minimality guarentee of *TEAL*.
+However, the output formula should never be more complex (i.e., larger in size) than the ground-truth formula due to the minimality guarantee of *TEAL*.